Build a session

 # Later: replay on a fresh mixer

-load(ir) replays it: creates nodes, connects routing, plays patterns, sets controls.
+replay(ir) replays it: creates nodes, connects routing, plays patterns, sets controls.

 Save & recall (in-memory scenes)¶